Licensing & Issues at the MA Division of Professional Licensure

 The Order to Show Cause

-If you or your business have received an Order to Show Cause from the Board of Radio and Television Technicians or any other Board within the Division of Professional Licensure and would like to hire an attorney, please complete the Contact Form found BELOW.
+If you or your business have received an Order to Show Cause from the Board of Real Estate Appraisers or any other Board within the Division of Professional Licensure and would like to hire an attorney, please complete the Contact Form found BELOW.

 You Must NEVER Ignore An Order to Show Cause – Your Livelihood Is At Stake

 The Order to Show Cause is similar to a civil complaint brought by the relevant Board within the Division of Professional Licensure against you or your business.
 To protect the status of your license, you must comply and respond to the Board’s inquiries and the Order to Show Cause.
 There is a twenty-one (21) day deadline to Answer and Request a Hearing.
 The failure to Answer an Order to Show Cause will result in a default against the licensed individual or business.
 The failure to Request a Hearing can constitute a waiver of your right to a hearing before the Board.
 Each Board within the Division of Professional Licensure has its own specific rules and regulations that licensees must comply with, however the procedures (called Administrative Rules) for handling an Order to Show Cause are much the same for each Board.

 Your rights, interests and, most importantly, your license to do business, are potentially in danger any time you receive an Order to Show Cause.
 The response, or Answer, to the Order to Show Cause is one of several steps in the process where you can protect your rights and your business license.
 If you have received an Order to Show Cause and would like to know more about the process, you can find a bLAWg entry by Clicking Here.